-Lavalier microphones are easy to set up and use, as you can simply clip the microphone to the shirt of your subject or tape it directly to their skin.
+Lavalier microphones are easy to set up and use, as you can simply clip the microphone to your subject’s shirt or tape it directly to their skin.
 That said, each lavalier microphone varies in its design, intended purpose, and price.
 That’s why we’ve rounded up the best lavalier microphones available on the market, so no matter your budget or needs, you’ll find a microphone that fits seamlessly into your workflow.

-For those seeking their first lavalier microphone, your search should start and finish with the Sennheiser XS Lav USB-C. As a relatively cheap option, this microphone is great for YouTubers, low-budget filmmakers, and other content creators in search of a plug-and-play option.
-Simply connect it to your USB-C-equipped Android, Windows, macOS, or iPadOS device, and you’re ready to start recording.
+For those seeking their first lavalier microphone, your search should start and finish with the Sennheiser XS Lav USB-C. As a relatively cheap option, this microphone is great for YouTubers, low-budget filmmakers, and other content creators searching for a plug-and-play option.
+In our review, we loved how simple it was to connect the XS Lav USB-C to our USB-C devices.
+This works with Android, Windows, macOS, or iPadOS devices.
+Once you choose your device, you’re ready to start creating.

-Included in the box you get everything you need to start recording on the go including the microphone, a foam windscreen, a microphone clip, and a carrying pouch.
-The entire package feels sturdy and comparable to that of Sennheiser’s much more expensive lavalier microphone offerings.
+In the box, you get everything you need to start recording on the go, including the microphone, a foam windscreen, a microphone clip, and a carrying pouch.
+The package feels sturdy and comparable to Sennheiser’s much more expensive lavalier microphone offerings.

-The omnidirectional polar pattern is forgiving with regards to placement, and the microphone sounds impressive given its price.
+Given its price, the omnidirectional polar pattern is forgiving about placement.
+We were impressed with the microphone’s sound quality, too.
 That said, professionals may want to consider some of the more premium options on our list.

 It’s rare to find any microphone best list that doesn’t feature at least one Rode microphone.
 The Australian manufacturer is well renowned for its microphone quality and value, and the Rode SmartLav+ is no exception.

-This lavalier is extremely portable due to its simple integration with any smartphone or mobile device.
+This reasonably priced lavalier is extremely portable due to its simple integration with any smartphone or mobile device.
 After connecting the 3.5mm jack to your device, you can use the Rode SmartLav+ with any audio recording app, including the Rode Reporter app.
-This companion app provides a waveform display with input meter, and options for standard or data compressed recording with variable bit rate.
+This companion app provides a waveform display with an input meter and options for standard or data-compressed recording with variable bit rates.

 If you have a larger budget and want the best lavalier microphone, get the Sennheiser MKE 2.
-There’s a reason you’ll find this microphone on the set of Broadway productions.
-The umbrella diagram is sweat protected, so you don’t have to worry about water damage when sticking this microphone directly onto your sweaty actors on stage.
+There’s a reason you’ll find this microphone on the set of Broadway productions and TV sets.
+The umbrella diagram is sweat-protected, so you don’t have to worry about water damage when sticking this microphone directly onto your sweaty actors on stage.

-The cable is stainless-steel reinforced, and you can purchase the MKE 2 in a variety of different connector options (3-pin jack, XLR, or open-end).
+The cable is stainless-steel reinforced, and you can purchase the MKE 2 in various connector options (3-pin jack, XLR, or open-end).
 The MKE 2 ships with a windshield, though you can remove it to hide the microphone easily.
 The cable is also available in either black or beige color options.

-There’s also tons of aesthetic customization options with this lavalier.
-The B6 is available in five different color options to match with skin, hair, or clothes.
+There are also tons of aesthetic customization options with this lavalier.
+The B6 is available in five different color options to match skin, hair, or clothes.
 You can also easily color the white caps with a felt-tip marker to completely conceal the microphone on your subject.